eelcodijkstra/trello-test/notes.md

 * by adding a teacher as "member" to a card, a student may indicate the need for interaction with the teacher on a subject: e.g., when stuck, when needing feedback, or when claiming a badge.

+#### Construct template board from spreadsheet

+Making a template board can be a significant effort.
+A lot of the information of a template board in on the back side of the cards: this information is only visible when checking each card separately.

+We propose therefor to construct a template board from a spreadsheet.
+It is much easier to have an overview over all elements in a spreadsheet, where everything is visible.
+It is also much easier to shuffle information around, e.g., change the order of some parts of the material.

+In order to construct a template board from a spreadsheet, we must use a number of conventions.

+(Note: the inverse, constructing a spreadsheet from a board, also makes sense: it may help to get an overview over the total board, in a way that is not possible in Trello.)

 ## Questions

 * [x] does a board have a description?
 If so, where to find this?
 (According to the API, a board has a description, but I cannot find it in the GUI.)